 - Running burns a lot of calories, which helps with weight control.
 Weight is not a determining factor of how healthy you are, but if you are a fighter or are thinking of becoming one, you know just how inseparable weight is from competing.

 When it comes to training in Thailand, trainers harp on long runs, especially in the morning.
 They believe long runs build strong legs, improve general fitness, and that the consistency with running directly relates to how well the fighter trains (intensity, capacity, etc.).
 That ultimately translates to how well the fighter performs in the ring.

 It is common for Thai professional fighters to run for at least an hour right after waking up in the morning, averaging about 10-12 km during this time.
 There is not much emphasis on speed as there is on endurance, but most camps do make sure the fighters are running at a respectable speed.

-Because of how ingrained long-distance running is in many Thai training regimens, anyone who wishes to be taken seriously during their trip to the motherland is urged to show up to these runs.
+Because of how ingrained long-distance running is in many Thai training regimens, anyone who wishes to be taken seriously during their trip is urged to show up to these runs.
 There’s a popular saying that goes, “No run, no fight.”
 This is the mentality of most Thai trainers: if you do not put in the time to run, you will not be in good enough shape to fight.
 Some hardcore trainers will even take it a step further to refuse to train you if you skipped your run that morning!